ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 [Badges]

 Explicitly defines the Protobuf schema and message for generated data.
 Takes a map of generator keys to schema and message objects.

-Note that when writing data to Kafka, this configuration takes precedence over the deprecated [`kafkaKeyProtobufHint`](/generator-configuration/kafkaKeyProtobufHint) and [`kafkaValueProtobufHint`](/generator-configuration/kafkaValueProtobufHint) configs.

 ---